primiano/perfetto-docs/docs/analysis/metrics.md

 the number of threads created by the process.

 NOTE: See this [GitHub gist][gist] to see how the code should look at the end of
       the walkthrough.
-The prerequistes and Step 4 below give instructions on how to get trace processor and run the metrics code.
+The prerequisites and Step 4 below give instructions on how to get trace processor and run the metrics code.

 [gist]: https://gist.github.com/tilal6991/c221cf0cae17e298dfa82b118edf9080